-The contract farming programmes empowers and builds the capacity of local communities to be knowledgeable and due to restrictions for foreign investors. profitable farmers, encouraging development and economic growth of the community.
-We replicate the same principles It is important for us to look after our contract farmers. to other countries to expand this positive movement.
+The contract farming programmes empowers and builds the capacity of local communities to be knowledgeable and profitable farmers, encouraging development and economic growth of the community.
+We replicate the same principles to other countries to expand this positive movement.

-In our contract farming arrangement, we provide the purchasing power in Indonesia, as well as extreme weather contract farmers with DOC, feed, medicines, training and technical assistance, while the farmers provide labor and housing for the chickens.
-Numerous benefits, including stability of pricing, market bonus, training and workshops, as to innovate to face the issues. well as continuous mentoring and monitoring, are provided by Japfa.
+In our contract farming arrangement, we provide the contract farmers with DOC, feed, medicines, training and technical assistance, while the farmers provide labor and housing for the chickens.
+Numerous benefits, including stability of pricing, market bonus, training and workshops, as well as continuous mentoring and monitoring, are provided by Japfa.
 In Indonesia, as an additional motivation, incentives and market rewards are also given to high performing contract farmers.